FAQ-Frequently Asked Questions

 No, there are no age limits or minimums.
 Our competition awards prizes based on excellence, not on age.

-* What’s the difference between Rising Star, Professional, and Artist Category ?
+* What’s the difference between Rising Star and Professional Category?

 * Are there minimum/maximum times for the videos?

 No, there are no time limits on the videos.

 * Which repertoire should I submit?

 The repertoire selections are completely free—we recommend selecting your very strongest performances.

 * What if my videos are not recorded professionally?